safe-global/safe-smart-account/docs/error_codes.md

 Review that a correct owner is being used.

 - **GS031: Method can only be called from this contract**
-This method is only meant to be called from the contract itself.

 ### Module management related
 - **GS100: Modules have already been initialized**